nuuuwan/news_lk3_data/README.md

 *2024-07-11 10:51:00* · [`adaderanalk`](https://www.adaderana.lk/news/100437/president-inaugurates-kompanna-veediya-flyover-) · `en`

-President Ranil Wickremesinghe inaugurated the flyover connecting Kompanna Veediya and Justice Akbar Mawatha, a short while ago in the presence of the Ministry of Transport and Highways, the President’s Media Division (PMD) said.
+President Ranil Wickremesinghe inaugurated the second phase of the flyover project today (11).
+This phase, constructed by the Ministry of Transport and Highways at a cost of LKR 5,278 million, spans between Kompannavidiya and Justice Akbar Mawatha over the railway line.

-The rest of the construction work of this project is planned to be completed by the month of September, and the estimated amount for the entire project is Rs.
-5,278,081,272.43, the PMD reported.
+The Road Development Authority, in collaboration with Maga Engineering, undertook this project to alleviate the delays and traffic congestion caused by the frequent closing of railway gates for 109 daily train journeys.

-It has been observed that nearly 3 hours of time is wasted daily due to the railway crossing located in Kompanna Veediya area, which is a very busy commercial city with various institutions including government offices, hospitals, religious places, restaurants and movie theatres.
+In the bustling commercial area of Kompannavidiya, which hosts various institutions including government offices, hospitals, religious places, restaurants and cinema halls, it has been observed that nearly three hours of the day is wasted due to the closing of railway gates.

-In order to avoid the delay, the construction work of this project, which is implemented by the Road Development Authority, is being carried out by Maga Engineering Company, the PMD said in a statement.

-◼️
+...

 [Data](articles/08b076ef.json)